InSyBio-PC/Bone_scaffold_design/README.md

     ```

 **Outputs:**
-The parameters are then saved in an **Excel file** named **"results"**, which will be used to build the database for training the model presented later.
+The parameters are then saved in an **Excel file** named **"results"**, which will be used to build the database for training the model presented previously.

 ---